rtCamp/rtMedia/README.md

     * Anchor tag issue for activity generated after adding media.
     * Media upload issue on posting public messages.
     * UI for Member name in media tab.
     * Issue with redirect attribute value in uploader shortcode.
-    * Issue with redirect attribute value in uploader shortcode.
     * Issue with upload terms when sidebar widget is active on activity page.
     * Issue with ‘rtmedia_no_media_found_message_filter’ functionality.